sujata13/HacktoberFest-2020/Python/Gmeet Joiner/README.md

 # Gmeet Auto Joiner

-A python program to join the google meetings automatically with providing the link contining the times.
+A python program to join the google meetings automatically with providing the link containing the times.
 Change it accordingly to your needs I am using it on my college website

 # New Features!